 You continue to make withdrawals from your account during your lifetime.
 Any residual left in your account after your passing will flow to the American Heart Association tax-free according to your allocation indicated on your beneficiary designation form.

-Legislation passed in 2011 and updated each year gives donors aged 70½ and older an opportunity to direct lifetime distributions from their IRAs to the American Heart Association.
-This distribution will count toward your required minimum distribution and will not be included in taxable income.
+IRA account owners aged 70½ and older can direct lifetime distributions from their IRAs to the American Heart Association.
+This distribution may count toward your required minimum distribution and will not be included in taxable income.
 You can make contributions totaling up to $100,000 to the American Heart Association and/or other qualified charities.
-This provision has not been approved for 2014, but please contact us and we'll be happy to keep you updated on the status.

 - You can escape both income AND estate tax levied on the residual left in your retirement account by leaving it to the American Heart Association because we are a non-profit organization and do not pay taxes on the transfer.
 These taxes can eat up to 70% of the principal of your account when transferred to non-charitable heirs.

 - You can continue to take withdrawals during your lifetime.

 - You can designate all or a percentage of your account to the American Heart Association, and can change your beneficiaries at any time.
 There is no charge to update your beneficiary designation form.

 - Because the assets in your accounts transfer outside of your will, you can support organizations you care about without going through the expense and time of rewriting your will.

 - You can have the satisfaction of knowing that your hard-earned retirement assets will support the American Heart Association when you are gone.